Jahn08/WEB-ARTICLE-LIBRARY/README.md

 ### <a name="headSettingUpDev"></a>Setting up Dev

-Setting up IIS services is a neccesity to start developing.
+Setting up IIS services is a necessity to start developing.
 In Windows Components there must be the ASP.NET option turned on and other standard options for IIS services.
 The IIS management console also ought to be included as it gives an opportunity to configure IIS sites by means of graphic interface.

 The developer computer has to have an access to MS SQL Server installed to deploy the database ([read more](#headDatabase)).

 ## <a name="headConfiguration"></a>Configuration

 web.config lying in the root catalogue of the main project serves as the general file for configuration.
 In the file section *appSettings* the next parameters can be set:
-* *smtpHost, smtpPort, smtpUserName, smtpPassword* for configuring a mail address which will be used to send messages to the users when registering, resetting password, changing emails or their statuses being altered
+* *smtpHost, smtpPort, smtpUserName, smtpPassword* for configuring a mail address which will be used to send messages to the users when registering, resetting password, changing email addresses or their statuses being altered
 * *aboutUs, fax, phone, mail, youtubeLink, facebookLink* for storing additional contact information shown in the bottom section of the site

 There is also one more imperative parameter in the same file, but in the section *connectionStrings*, where the connection string to the database should be added (or changed).
 There are already some default preferences (for instance, integrated security is turned on and therefore it implies the Windows integrated security to log in to SQL Server without writing down any passwords; [read more about connection strings](https://msdn.microsoft.com/en-us/library/jj653752%28v=vs.110%29.aspx)).

 ## Api Reference

-The api module is available through the base url address by adding the api postfix and a respective controller along with method and its parameters.
+The api module is available through the base url address by adding the api postfix and a respective controller along with a method and its parameters.
 For instance, http://localhost/WebArticleLibrary/api/Article/GetArticleTitles.
-The external api methods (unneccesary parameters are marked with *?*):
+The external api methods (unnecessary parameters are marked with *?*):
-* **POST Authentication/LogIn** with the object *{ name, password }*, returns the logged in user's data *{ status, id, name, firstName, lastName, patronymicName, email, photo, showPrivateInfo, insertDate }*
+* **POST Authentication/LogIn** with an object *{ name, password }*, returns a logged in user's data *{ status, id, name, firstName, lastName, patronymicName, email, photo, showPrivateInfo, insertDate }*
 * **POST Authentication/Register** with the object *{ name, password, firstName, lastName, patronymicName?, email }*
 * **GET Authentication/LogOut**
-* **GET Authentication/Confirm** with the parameter *confirmationId*, which is a GUID number formed and sent in a link to a new user's email when registering in the application
+* **GET Authentication/Confirm** with a parameter *confirmationId*, which is a GUID number formed and sent in a link to a new user's email when registering in the application
 * **GET Info/GetBasicInfo** returns the company's contact data *{ fax, phone, mail,	youtubeLink, facebookLink }* ([how to configure](#headConfiguration))
 * **GET Info/GetAboutUsInfo** returns a short description from the AboutUs page *{ aboutUs }*
 * **GET Article/GetDefaultCategories** returns an array of the names of default article categories existing as constant strings in the system